 Have you met a child that is obsessed with growing taller?
-Every person they encounter, they immediately compare themselves to that person.
+Every person they encounter immediately compares themselves to that person.
 That’s me when it comes to growing my YouTube channel.

 Like height, a YouTube channel characteristic is based on age, development, maintenance, and like food--the things we put into the channel.